cyrill-martin/kmapper.com/src/sites/_en/publication.md

 image: publication.png
 ---

-The data and information you intend to distribute to your users is being made accessible to them.
+The data and information you intend to distribute to your users is being made accessible to them.<br>
+As a website, webservice, API, or documentation.